Humeston and Shenandoah Railway

-The Humeston and Shenandoah Railway (earlier Humeston and Shenandoah Railroad until 1896) was part of a collection of railroad lines built as a westward extension to the Missouri, Iowa and Nebraska Railway across southern Iowa, USA, in the last half of the 19th century.
+The Humeston and Shenandoah Railway (earlier Humeston and Shenandoah Railroad until 1896) was part of a collection of railroad lines built as a westward extension to the Missouri, Iowa, and Nebraska Railway across southern Iowa, US, in the last half of the 19th century.
 These lines were later exclusively operated, during the 20th century, by the Burlington Route.
-The Humeston and Shenandoah was originally envisioned as part of a strategy to allow Jay Gould and his Wabash Railroad to reach Omaha, Nebraska.
+The Humeston and Shenandoah were originally envisioned as part of a strategy to allow Jay Gould and his Wabash Railroad to reach Omaha, Nebraska.
 The line's construction was contested, however, by the Burlington Route, and eventually Gould compromised and allowed the H&S Railroad to be built as a joint initiative with the Burlington.
 Upon completion of construction, the H&S line was leased for operation to a company owned jointly by the Wabash and the Burlington on April 1, 1881, and operated for their joint accounts.
 This arrangement continued until the Wabash bankruptcy of 1899, after which the line was operated by the Burlington Route under lease.

 Overview

 Organized as an Iowa corporation on February 12, 1881, the railroad was built with 113 mi of track.
-It had 18 locomotives on its roster as it started operations, and by 1898 the H&S listed 14 locomotives.
+It had 18 locomotives on its roster as it started operations, and by 1898, H&S listed 14 locomotives.
 Most original H&S locomotives were 4-4-0s built by the Pittsburgh Locomotive Co.
 The H&S track was built connecting Humeston, Iowa westward to Shenandoah, Iowa.
-To the east it handed traffic off to the MI&N and, later, to the Keokuk and Western Railroad, successor to the MI&N. The H&S had enough business and was doing well enough to be acquired outright by the Burlington Route in 1901.
+To the east, it handed traffic off to the MI&N and, later, to the Keokuk and Western Railroad, the successor to the MI&N. The H&S had enough business and was doing well enough to be acquired outright by the Burlington Route in 1901.
 Primary traffic on the line in the early 1900s was bituminous coal mined in southern Iowa, grains, cattle and livestock, less-than-carload merchandise, and timber products.
 The railroad also had a considerable passenger business up until about 1920.

 Great Depression

 The H&S fell on hard times as the Great Depression, the advent of the automobile, improved roads, public subsidies for those roads, and trucks came along in the late 1920s.
-Freight and passenger traffic declined and the H&S was abandoned in pieces starting with the line segment from Norwich to Clarinda, Iowa, during the height of the Great Depression (December 1935).
+Freight and passenger traffic declined, and the H&S was abandoned in pieces, starting with the line segment from Norwich to Clarinda, Iowa, during the height of the Great Depression (December 1935).
 Other segments abandoned were the Shenandoah to Norwich segment in April 1938; Clarinda to Merle Jct. in December 1945; and Clearfield to Humeston, also in December 1945.
 The last and final segment of the H&S to disappear was the trackage between Merle Jct. and Clearfield, Iowa, which was abandoned in 1983.